welcome to our blog ... check out some of our latest projects and press

 DWR wanted a warm, textured backdrop for their NYC x Design event featuring GUBI’s reintroduction of the iconic F300 chair by Pierre Paulin.
 We installed two sets of custom track in their SoHo location: a ceiling-mounted track along the front windows, and a suspension track with a custom bend at the corner for a seamless look.
 Using an airy fabric, we made double-sided S-fold curtains with double fullness for a beautiful ripple.
 The pale-yellow fabric filtered sunlight through the storefront, filling the space with a warm amber glow.

-The curtains came down after the feature, but the track stayed in place—ready for new drapery to set the tone for the store’s next big moment.
-A quick swap of fabric, color, or texture, and the entire space transforms—no renovation required.
+The curtains came down after the feature, but the track stayed in place, ready for new drapery to set the tone for the store’s next big moment.
+A quick swap of fabric, color, or texture, and the entire space transforms.
+No renovation required.

 This wasn’t the first time Design Within Reach turned to us for a visual merchandising solution.
 For the Knoll store on Park Avenue South last year, we made an inverted pleat curtain that perfectly framed the stunning red Wassily chairs on display.
-A few months later, we swapped it for a cheery yellow S-fold—this time showcasing the chairs in black.
+A few months later, we swapped it for a cheery yellow S-fold, this time showcasing the chairs in black.

 A similar solution was created for John Varvatos last fall, with ceiling-mounted track added to their showroom and grey flannel curtains installed.
 When spring arrived and it was time for a refresh, sheer curtains were designed to hang on the same track.
-It’s an ideal setup for spaces that change layout often—panels can be swapped out and stored until needed, keeping the environment fresh and inspiring.
+It’s an ideal setup for spaces that change layout often, panels can be swapped out and stored until needed, keeping the environment fresh and inspiring.

 Pinch Pleats Unfolded: Soft Structure for Modern Spaces